davidtys/ruby_curate_tumblr/README.md

 # Curate Tumblr Ruby Gem

-Reblog and follow in your Tumblr from a file of links.
+Reblog, extract and follow in your Tumblr from a file of tumblr links.

 Grow you Tumblr audience by automating the boring tasks !